imujtaba8488/package_im_stepper/example/example.md

                 RaisedButton(
                   onPressed: () {
                     // Decrement activeStep, when previous button is tapped.
-                    // __IMPORTANT__: Make sure the condition checks for greater than 1 and not for greater than 0. if (activeStep > 1) {
+                    // IMPORTANT: Make sure the condition checks for greater than 1 and not for greater than 0. if (activeStep > 1) {
                       setState(() {
                         activeStep--;